-- Section 4.1: the measured FRF are compared with the Simscape model. - Section 4.2: the flexible APA model is used, and the effect of a misalignment of the APA and flexible joints is studied.
-It is found that the misalignment has a large impact on the dynamics from u to d_e . - Section 4.3: the effect of the flexible joint's stiffness on the dynamics is studied.
+- Section 4.1: the measured FRF are compared with the 2DoF APA model. - Section 4.3: the flexible APA model is used, and the effect of a misalignment of the APA and flexible joints is studied.
+It is found that the misalignment has a large impact on the dynamics from V_a to d_e . - Section 4.4: the effect of the flexible joint's stiffness on the dynamics is studied.
 It is found that the axial stiffness of the joints has a large impact on the location of the zeros on the transfer function from V_s to d_e .

-4.1 Comparison with the Model
+4.1 Comparison with the 2-DoF Model

-4.1.1 2Dof model
+4.1.1 First Identification

 The strut is initialized with default parameters (optimized parameters identified from previous experiments).

+The inputs and outputs of the model are defined.
 The dynamics is identified and shown in Figure 4.2.

-Figure 4.2: Identified transfer function from u to V_s and from u to d_e , d_a using the simple 2DoF model for the APA
+Figure 4.2: Identified transfer function from V_a to V_s and from V_a to d_e, d_a using the simple 2DoF model for the APA